 Ichii Kashi (Standard Red Oak)

 Ichii Kashi is a term used to refer to a red wood with characteristics that are so close to red oak that they are often confused, even in Japan.
 The Ichii Kashi remains an excellent wood since it is the choice for the "standard" Bokken used by the Japanese army (also manufactured by our craftsman).
 A little lighter than the Hon Akagashi, and almost as solid, this wood makes this Bokken / Jo perfect for beginners or for the Dojo.
-The standard model of our catalog is Ichii Kashi.
+All in all, given wood resistance, availability, sustainability, and quality, red oak is our main recommendation.

 Hon Akagashi (Deluxe Red Oak)

 Akagashi, the Japanese Red Oak (Quercus acutissima) is a tree that grows in southern Japan (Kyushu, Shikoku...).
 It requires moist soil and plenty of sunshine, since in addition to the tree species, the environment is a key factor in determining the quality of the wood.
 Unlike European oak, Japan oak floats in water, it is moderately hard and therefore, more resilient to shocks, making it an ideal wood for manufacturing Bokken.
 The red oak is also a bit lighter than the white.
 "Hon Akagashi" is called true red oak, as opposed to the standard akagashi (Ichii Kashi).
 Its color is darker than the Ichigashi (standard) and it is slightly stronger.
-It is also a rare wood that undergoes stricter selection.
+It is now a very rare wood, and we only offer one single weapon made of Hon Akagashi at this time, the Aramaki Kotobuki Bokken.

 Shirakashi (White Oak)

 Shirakashi, the white Oak of Japan (Quercus acutissima), is a tree that grows in southern Japan (Kyushu, Shikoku).
 It requires moist soil and plenty of sunshine, since in addition to the tree species, the environment is a key factor in determining the quality of the wood.
 Unlike European oaks, Japan oak floats in water, it is moderately hard, and therefore, more resilient to shocks, making it an ideal wood for manufacturing Bokken.
 White oak is slightly heavier than red oak, slightly denser and therefore more resistant, it is the wood essence of choice for manufacturing excellence Bokken made for contacts.
-White oak used for the manufacture of our Bokken is rigorously selected for the position of the nodes and the quality of its fibers.
+White oak used for the manufacture of our Bokken is selected within the limits of timber availability, but the highest quality white oak is getting rare.

 Isu No Ki (Distilium racemocum)